 One example of backflow occurs when there is a sudden drop in pressure from the water main, such as when firefighters gain access to a connected fire hydrant.
 If a cross connection occurs near a commercial property that uses chemicals, fertilizers, or pesticides, these could get drawn into the pipes and move into the public supply.
 The most common source of backflow occurs with garden hoses, and becomes dangerous if the hose is submerged in a swimming pool or in chemicals.

 Backflow prevention devices are regulated by local authorities, as are their installation and maintenance.
 Many businesses are required to get backflow devices tested regularly, and they must call plumbers with backflow certification to ensure the job is completed properly.

 Have you recently discovered that you need a backflow prevention device installed on your property?
 Do you need testing or repairs for your existing backflow preventer?
 We have the proper certification to work on your backflow prevention device and provide backflow testing, maintenance, or installation services.
 Our team, including state–licensed master plumbers, will see to it that the job is completed properly and safely, so that you don’t pose a risk to the public water supply and so that you don’t have to worry about contamination on your property.

 Our plumbers have the proper certification for any backflow prevention job in Sarasota, FL and the surrounding areas.
 Our commitment to quality and customer service cannot be beat.
 We are happy to answer whatever questions you may have about backflow prevention and the local codes that regulate the devices.
 We show up prepared with the right tools for any job, and we keep you informed throughout every step of the process.
-Call Wimpy's Dependable Plumbing today for backflow prevention services, and we will exceed your expectations.
+Call Wimpy's Plumbing & Air today for backflow prevention services, and we will exceed your expectations.